 - Select Mac OS X for the operating system and Mac OS X (64-bit) for the version.

-- Continue through the process.
+- Continue through the process of setting up the memory size and the h.
 We recommend setting a size of at least 32GB.

 - Choose VDI for the hard disk type.
 Click next.